CASE STUDY | PRODUCT DESIGN + INTERACTION

 Customizable penguin avatars, video and group chat, availability signals, reminders, room templates, and background music all tied back to making group study easier to start and more enjoyable to continue.

-Bright colors, rounded controls, simple icons, and SF Pro Display helped Grail feel approachable.
-The visual system also made common actions like save, search, play, mute, and leave easy to recognize.
+Bright primary colors, softer accents, rounded controls, simple icons, and SF Pro Display.
+The rule I held to: save, search, play, mute, and leave had to be recognizable at a glance, however playful everything around them got.

 Grail color palette, typography, icon, button, and search bar style guide